Research Projects

 Abstract

-Funded by a UNL Grand Challenges Catalyst Competition grant, researchers will collaborate with Native American partners to establish an Indigenous-led sexual violence prevention center on the Pine Ridge Indian Reservation in South Dakota.
-The center, which will be named by the community, will create jobs, provide training and education opportunities, and bring sexual violence prevention adapted from the IMpower program to K-12 youth across the Pine Ridge Indian Reservation.
+Funded by a UNL Grand Challenges Catalyst Competition grant, researchers will collaborate with Native American partners to establish an Indigenous-led sexual violence prevention facility on the Pine Ridge Indian Reservation in South Dakota.
+The facility, Peaceful Means, will create jobs, provide training and education opportunities, and bring sexual violence prevention adapted from the IMpower program to K-12 youth across the Pine Ridge Indian Reservation.

-Indigenous staff of the center will work with other tribal/Indigenous communities across the United States to implement, evaluate and sustain the culturally grounded IMpower sexual violence prevention system.
+Indigenous staff at Peaceful Means will work with other tribal/Indigenous communities across the United States to implement, evaluate and sustain the culturally grounded IMpower sexual violence prevention system.

-A key focus of the project will be the sustainability of the sexual violence prevention center as an Indigenous-led organization.
+A key focus of the project will be the sustainability of Peaceful Means as an Indigenous-led organization.
 This project also includes a youth-led documentary component.

 Media